How to spend one day in Washington DC

 The Enigma decoding machine

-After learning about the art of code breaking, we continued to the fifth floor to learn about how spying shaped history and how the cyber world is creating new and different challenges in spycraft.
-Moving on toward the uncertain world, we learned about the cold war, interrogation, and turncoats.
+After learning about the art of codebreaking, we continued to the fifth floor to learn how spying has shaped history and how the cyber world is creating new and different challenges for spycraft.
+Moving on toward the uncertain world, we learned about the Cold War, interrogation, and turncoats.

 Traitors and Turncoats Exhibit